-In 1994, Larry Welk Jr. invited Castle to rejoin the Lawrence Welk Show in Branson, Missouri at the brand new Welk Resort Champagne Theatre.
+In 1994, Castle reunited with the Lawrence Welk Show in Branson, Missouri at the brand new Welk Resort Champagne Theatre.

 During this time, fellow performers reported a series of bizarre threats by her and boyfriend, Lin Biviano, including Castle's assault of a bar patron at the Candlestick Inn in Branson, Missouri and Biviano's threats to blow up the Champagne Theatre following his dismissal for on-stage alcoholism and drug abuse.
 Castle was dismissed from the Welk Show in 2001 after falsely accusing fellow performer and producer, Jack Imel, of assaulting her backstage.

 Despite a lengthy diagnosis of alcoholism and drug addiction by physicians and other health care providers, Castle continued to binge drink and self-medicate and suffered cerebral strokes in mid-2000's following heavy drinking and drug abuse.
 Castle subsequently overdosed on Oxycontin, Hydrocodone and Xanax and was later found in possession of more than 500 narcotic painkillers.
 Chronic medical issues continued to limit her mobility and cause encephalopathy and confabulation during this period.